 Mikhail: I didn’t stick my nose into their documents, so I don’t know for sure.
 Yes, they had a crisis, there were difficult times.
 They have reduced the number of staff, but the person who supervised us from the very beginning continues to do this and still pays us royalties on sales.
-In addition, "Akella" is listed as a publisher on Steam, and they are actively selling a good number of games there now.
+In addition, "Akella" is listed as a publisher of Sea Dogs: To Each His Own on Steam, and they are actively selling a good number of games there now.
 Maybe they just continued to exist in some modified format.

-Volodymyr: Tell us about your participation in Corsairs: Black Spot.
+Volodymyr: Tell us about your participation in Sea Dogs: Black Spot.
 Many people associate BlackMark, Black Spot, and Black Sun.
 Was there any basis for these connections?
 Did you take part and what do you know about this project?

 Mikhail: I know the guys from Black Sun very well since 2011, they also worked with Akella.
 And then they left Akella and opened their own company, called Black Sun.
 And once they made a game about the Corsairs, they did crowdfunding on qiwi.
 But I didn't know about their plans.
-And, of course, I did not take part in the development.
+And, of course, I did not take part in the development of Sea Dogs: Black Spot.
 What they are doing now - I really don’t know, since I haven’t communicated with them for a very long time.

-Volodymyr: And how did it happen that they took away the copyright for the Corsair brand?
-In fact, you and Akella released games.
+Volodymyr: And how did it happen that they took away the copyright for the Corsairs brand?
+In fact, you and Akella released the Sea Dogs games.
 Why did Black Sun and not Akella stay with this name?

 Mikhail: I don't know the essence of the conflict.
 But, as far as I know, according to Russian legislation, if nothing is produced under a specific brand name for 3 years, then it can be taken away.
 But in fact, we were not issued under the "Corsairs".
 From the start, our game was called "Pirate Odyssey", and now we are sold as "Sea Dogs".
 That is, purely legally, no one released anything under the “Corsairs”.
 Therefore, the guys waited three years and said that “Corsairs are ours” and “let's raise money for a design document”.